Table of Contents

 • Low Maintenance: Non-stick and easy to clean, these gaskets simplify upkeep in demanding settings.

-• Flame Retardant: Many silicone gaskets are flame resistant, suitable for applications where exposure to high temperatures or fire risk exists.
+• Flame Retardant: Many silicone gaskets are flame-resistant, suitable for applications where exposure to high temperatures or fire risk exists.

 • Customizability: Silicone gaskets can be manufactured in various hardness levels, thicknesses, colors, and shapes to precisely fit application requirements, enhancing sealing effectiveness.